1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 As a home seller, you don't want to let the small stuff sabotage your sale.

-These 12 problems are among the biggest buyer turn-offs, and most of them are easy to fix without spending a ton of money.
+These 12 problems are among the biggest buyer turn-offs, according to industry studies and interviews with real estate agents and home-staging experts who deal with buyer preferences every day.
+Most of them are easy to fix without spending a ton of money.
 Take a look.

 Please Note: Links to products and services mentioned in this feature may be affiliate links.
 These business relationships played no role in the independent judgments and recommendations of the Kiplinger editorial staff.
 For more valuable offers from our merchant partners, visit our Marketplace.